rh-ecosystem-edge/accelerator_templates/nfd/custom_rules.md

 It will add this label as long as the NFD operator is installed, regardless of other configuration it may have.

 ## Discussion

 NodeFeatureRule objects provide an easy way to create vendor or application specific labels.
 It uses a flexible rule-based mechanism for creating labels based on node features.
 It also makes it easier to use custom label names within the `feature.node.kubernetes.io` namespace.

-These rules can be used for anything that the NodeFeatureDiscovery resource can label but has much greater flexability, not only allowing customised labels, but also allowing complex rules to be used with labels that depend on multiple features being present.
+These rules can be used for anything that the NodeFeatureDiscovery resource can label but has much greater flexibility, not only allowing customised labels, but also allowing complex rules to be used with labels that depend on multiple features being present.

 For example